RobertHRUBY/Fitness-Fatigue-Models/software/utilities/README.md

 # Utilities: An R toolbox

-Bespoke functions, written in [R](https://www.r-project.org/), for fitting and evaluating FFMs with modern optimisers, cross-validation, and input checking.
-Complete [documentation](documentation/utilities.pdf) is provided for each.
-Furthermore, code files with examples are provided [here](documentation/code_examples).
+Includes easy to use functions for fitting and evaluating FFMs with modern optimisers, cross-validation, and input checking in [R](https://www.r-project.org/).
+Complete [documentation](documentation/utilities_documentation.pdf) is provided for each.
+Furthermore, code files with reproducible examples are provided [here](documentation/code_examples).

 *An introductory example is provided further down in this README.*